MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 The goal of the SQL query is obtaining a prefilled CSV file ready to be edited by the user.

-    SELECT eD.id as eventDetectorId, eD.xid as eventDetectorXid, eD.typeName as detectorType, '' as newDetectorName, '' as newLimit,'' as newAlarmLevel, '' as handlers_to_link, '' as handlers_to_remove,eD.data->>'$.name' as detectorName,
+    SELECT DISTINCT eD.id as eventDetectorId, eD.xid as eventDetectorXid, eD.typeName as detectorType, '' as newDetectorName, '' as newLimit,'' as newAlarmLevel, '' as handlers_to_link, '' as handlers_to_remove,eD.data->>'$.name' as detectorName,
     eD.data->>'$.limit' as detectorLimit, eD.data->>'$.alarmLevel' as detectorAlarmLevel,